o8is/x402-swarm/README.md

 | **7 Days** | $0.03 |
 | **30 Days**| $0.10 |

-*Prices include a small margin to cover BZZ volatility and relay costs.*
+*Prices include a small margin to cover BZZ volatility and hosting costs.*